aimukhin/minfft/README.md

 Auxiliary data makers return NULL if an error occured.

-Our definitions of transforms, and input and output data format of the transform routines, are fully compatible with FFTW.
+Our definitions of transforms, and formats of input and output data, are fully compatible with FFTW.

 ### Complex DFT
 ![](docs/dft.svg)